Jahno-Bart/CS-Notes/y13/Backus–Naur_Form.md

 ### Backus-Naur Form

 BNF (Backus–Naur Form) is a context-free grammar commonly used by developers of programming languages to specify the syntax rules of a language.

+It is known as a **meta language** - meta language being a language that describes a language
+<br><br>
+**Why is it used in programming languages?**

+It makes sure that code people have written is in the correct syntax by giving it many rules

+An instruction for a computer must not be ambiguous in any way

+BNF can be used by compiler writers to represent precise syntax of a programming language
+<br><br>

 BNF uses a range of symbols and expressions to create **production rules**.
 A simple BNF production rule might look like this: